 Venture north to Chefchaouen, Morocco's blue city, and certainly one of its most picturesque.
 Wander through the winding streets of the city, where the Andalucian architecture boasts vibrant blue walls and red-tiled roofs, creating a delightful atmosphere.
 Explore the old medina where the main square, nestled beneath the Rif Mountains, is the perfect place to stop and watch the world go by.

 Continue on to Fes, the former capital of Morocco and its oldest imperial city.
 This is where visitors find the authentic, traditional Morocco, where donkeys still rule the streets in its labyrinthine medina.
 Here you'll be able to watch daily life unfold at the city's famous tanneries, uncover ornate palaces and visit beautiful Islamic gardens.
-You'll also have the chance to discover the flavors of Fes with a local food expert, tasting local delicacies and traditional Moroccan dishes before your journey continues on to Marrakech.
+You'll also have the chance to discover the flavours of Fes with a local food expert, tasting local delicacies and traditional Moroccan dishes before your journey continues on to Marrakech.

 The most visited city in the country, Marrakech is a whirlwind of musicians, acrobats and traders in the souk, where a variety of sights, smells and sounds entice the senses.
 Learn about Marrakech's fascinating history as you visit ancient landmarks such as the Koutoubia Minaret and Bahia Palace and enjoy getting lost in the maze of winding alleys in the medina.
 After sampling delicious Moroccan cuisine in Djemma el-Fna Square, why not try your hand at bartering as you inspect the intricate detail of the local handicrafts.